plungepool/cnsolidatr/README.md

 ## What is there still to add?

-* Create optional backup of files currently in destination folder instead of moving to trash
 * Options for file extension and/or filename prefix
 * Specify the number of files to retrieve from each source folder
 * Alternative criteria for copying files besides last modified
-* Responsive UI
 * Expanded OS support

 ## Why make this?